Changissnz/selfinterest/README.md

 back into their self for the automatic action and additionally for the automatic thought, versus the local scale of individual independence.
-This is a classic example for the question on what the definitive traits for humanity are, when there are practices such as these officially documented ever since the Second Industrial Revolution.
+This is a classic example for the question on what the definitive traits of humanity are, when there are practices such as these officially documented ever since the Second Industrial Revolution.
 The matter of scale cannot fully enable individual divergence to be the representative cause.
 The unwilling individual has to